yujiri8/yujiri.xyz/misc/keyboard_warrior.md

 I've been a ferocious keyword warrior ever since I was 14, and I feel miserably about it.

-I preach [real action](/protagonism/revolution), but I don't take it myself.
+I preach [direct action](/protagonism/revolution), but I don't take it myself.
 Almost all I've ever done is argue.
 I've never so much as set foot in a protest.
+(For the record: protests are not direct action.
+They're an embarrassing waste of time, but they're at least more dignified than keyboard warrioring.)

 To be fair, I have a very unusual position that isn't well-suited to direct action.
 And keyboard warrioring does have *some* value.
 I've even swayed at least one person [away from statism](/protagonism/anarchism).
 I've probably done a fair done amount of good.